 2. Greater cashback eligibility across categories…

 It’s also widely known that unlimited cashback cards have greater eligibility across various spend categories.
 Typically, credit cards bear different mechanics emphasis since each card is created to meet different consumer demands and preferences.
-Some cards are marketed as grocery or everyday-use cards while others are more dining and online shopping centric.
+Some cards are marketed as grocery credit cards while others are more dining and online shopping centric.

 Based on their expenditure purposes, these cards will have their own category eligibility and exclusions.
 How category eligibility works in credit cards is based on an institution’s or company’s Merchant Category Code (MCC).
 The criteria for what is or isn’t eligible are determined by the respective banks.